-Uday Pratap Singh, Sustainability Adviser:
+Uday Pratap Singh, Head of Sustainability:

 Uday completed his Postgraduate Diploma in Environmental Management at the University of Auckland.
 He is passionate about renewable energy and sustainable living.
 Along with keen interest in basketball and cricket, Uday also enjoys music, travelling, tramping, and other outdoor adventures.